 • KLM runs 4 daily flights from Schiphol to Dublin and 6 flights per week to George Best Belfast City Airport

 • EasyJet runs daily flights from Schiphol to Belfast International Airport

 Access from Belgium

-Our social media fan base continues to grow, with many valuable social connections and increasing customer engagement.
-At the end of 2017, we recorded:
+Our social media presence continues to grow, with continuous strong customer engagement.
+At the end of October 2018, we recorded:

-We are passionate about teaming up with partners who we feel will be a success in the BeNe market.
-We would be delighted to assist you with promoting your business in our market where possible, and we have many cost effective opportunities through which you can do so.
+We are passionate about teaming up with partners who we know answer to the key motivators and holiday needs of the BeNe visitor.
+We would be delighted to assist you with promoting your business in our market where possible, and we have many cost-effective opportunities through which you can benefit.